luis-sousa-pinto/bindplane-op/docs/dev/resource-types/source-type.md

 the `otlp` receiver.
 Perhaps you wish to allow the "listen address" and "port" to be configurable.

 In this example, the source type contains `listen_address` and `port` parameters.
 These allow the user to configure an address and port if the default values are not suitable.
-Paramter values are injected into the metrics pipeline using the `{{ }}` templating syntax.
+Parameter values are injected into the metrics pipeline using the `{{ }}` templating syntax.

 ```yaml